ThomasScruggs/helm-www/content/docs/intro/getting_started.md

 Creating mychart
 ```

-From here on, we'll be working in the `mychart` directory.

 ### A Quick Glimpse of `mychart/templates/`

 If you take a look at the `mychart/templates/` directory, you'll notice a few